Life Insurance for Avandamet users.

-- And, how well are these medications working at maintaining a health blood sugar level.
+- And, how well are these medications working at maintaining a healthy blood sugar level.

 Then, with this information, we can then begin to make some “educated guesses” as to what “kind” of rate an individual may be able to qualify for.

 There are some “general rules” that we can assume that will come into play.
-For example, the later that at individual is first diagnose with diabetes the better.
-Which means that if you were first diagnosed with type 2 diabetes prior to age 31, you’re going to have a much more difficult time qualify for coverage than someone who may have been diagnosed for the first time after age 50.
+For example, the later that at an individual is first diagnosed with diabetes, the better.
+This means that if you were first diagnosed with type 2 diabetes before age 31, you’re going to have a much more difficult time qualify for coverage than someone who may have been diagnosed for the first time after age 50.
 Likewise, for individuals first diagnosed between 31 years of age and 45.

-Using this information, we can assume that a person diagnosed with type 2 diabetes over the age of 50 might be able to qualify for a Standard or Standard Plus rate provide that their diabetes is well maintained.
+Using this information, we can assume that a person diagnosed with type 2 diabetes over the age of 50 might qualify for a Standard or Standard Plus rate provide that their diabetes is well maintained.